Matt-DESTROYER/CDN/JS/DOMLib/Demos/Hello World/README.md

 });
 ```

-Additionally, to it a little more obvious the `titleText` is a form of button, we can _optionally_, make it so our cursor becomes a pointer when hovering over it.
+Additionally, to it a little more obvious the `titleText` is like a button, we can _optionally_, make it so our cursor becomes a pointer when hovering over it.
 ```js
 titleText.style.cursor = "pointer";
 ```